 3(b)(6) Software License. .
-Notwithstanding anything to the contrary set forth in this Agreement, all Metering Systemsretained by [MCC—not clear, retained by whom? and surely only those for which Enron maybe sent to Telesis and for which the sublicense mightapply—if not Enron-provided meter, no deal], purchased or otherwise transferred to TELESIS by ENRON are expressly accepted by TELESIS subject to the terms and conditions of the Software Sublicense Agreement attached to the Old Agreement as Exhibit C. [suggest add this exhibit to the agmt] [MCC—this is ambiguous at best, illogical at worst]
+Notwithstanding anything to the contrary set forth in this Agreement, all Metering Systems purchased or otherwise transferred to TELESIS by ENRON are expressly accepted by TELESIS subject to the terms and conditions of the Software Sublicense Agreement attached to the Old Agreement as Exhibit C.

 4. Quality and Reliability.